-"With its intersecting of experimental media practice with critical theory it was not a difficult decision for me to choose the MA Interactive Media (MAIM) as the Masters programme to study on.
-I wanted to explore my own creative practice but with a strong theoretical backbone present along the way, which the course gave.
+"With its intersecting of experimental media practice with critical theory it was not a difficult decision for me to choose Goldsmiths as my place of study.
+I wanted to explore my own creative practice but with a strong theoretical backbone present along the way, which the College provided.

 I found Graham and Luciana to be extremely supportive and inspiring, encouraging me to think more critically than I would have previously and giving me brilliant mentoring on the main two projects which I developed whilst at Goldsmiths: Ace of Spades Hunt and Lost London.

 The network which you build during your year on the course is invaluable.
 I made some lovely friends whilst on my BA but not necessarily any who I would work with.
 However, on an MA you meet people who are very much in tune with your own interests, creating an invaluable peer to peer network.
 I think after an MA course this is vital.

 Since graduating I've embarked on a one week residency at DEC labs hosted by Metal (facilitated by Graham), starting a project called Emotional Geocaching, I have become part of MzTEK which has given me the chance to work with renowned artists such as Shu Lea Cheang, Tine Bech and Anna Dumitriu, I completed an internship with Blast Theory last year and currently I'm working with Ele Carpenter on her Embroidered Digital Commons project, facilitating workshops for it at Furtherfield Gallery."